 ASPIRE KCACTF/LORT ARTS LEADERSHIP INTENSIVE

-The KCACTF/LORT ASPIRE Leadership Intensive is designed to cultivate a new generation of artistic and administrative leaders for the American Theatre with a focus on engaging people of color, women, and members of other groups that are consistently underrepresented in the field.
-One student from Region 5 will be selected to attend the National Festival in April to engage in topics concerning Equity, Diversity, and Inclusion as well as a dynamic week-long curriculum designed to explore leadership in the performing arts, investigate institutional challenges in the profession, and create professional networking opportunities in the field.
+The KCACTF/LORT ASPIRE Leadership Intensive is designed to cultivate a new generation of artistic and administrative leaders for the American Theatre with a focus on engaging Black, Indigenous, and People of Color (BIPOC) and members of other groups that are consistently underrepresented in the field.
+This diverse national cohort of fellows assembled from all of KCACTF's eight regions will engage in topics concerning equity, diversity, inclusion, and antiracism as well as leadership skills building, investigation of institutional challenges, and professional networking opportunities.

 DESIGN, TECHNOLOGY, AND MANAGEMENT